 This document details the topics that should be addressed in an historic structures report.

-Information Center Procedural Manual
+CHRIS Information Center Rules of Operation Manual

 This manual provides procedural guidance to CHRIS Information Centers and assists clients in use of IC services.